pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

    .. method:: Page._getContents()

-      PDF documents only: Return a list of XREF numbers of ``/Contents`` objects belongig to the page.
+      Return a list of XREF numbers of ``/Contents`` objects belongig to the page.
 The length of this list will always be at least one.

       :rtype: list
       :returns: a list of XREF integers.